ftdaily/simple-webbased-crud/README.md

 If you encounter a problem such as `module not found`, it might be due to using a different version of Python or a different global environment.

-Please make sure you use correct environment or use virtual environment.
+Please make sure to use the correct environment or a virtual environment.

 Conda environment
 ```bash